smivv/python-opencv-button-press-detector/README.md

-# Python panel button press detector
+# Python panel button press detector (not done yet)

 Project is the proof of the system concept, that could replace panel buttons with simple camera.
 Project is not done yet.